dentarg/auth0-blog/_posts/2017-05-23-sms-passwordless-authentication.markdown

 ---

 **TL;DR:** Passwordless authentication is not a new concept in the world of authentication.
 Platforms like Slack and Whatsapp already adopt this form of authentication.
 Passwordless authentication employs a form of strategy that requires authentication without passwords.
 However, there are different forms of passwordless authentication.
 In this article, you'll get to understand how SMS passwordless authentication works and build an app alongside.
+Check out the [repo](https://github.com/auth0-blog/swapart) to get the code.

 ---